 Anyway with ‘Uncle’ Les’s encouragement I first decided to have a go on shortwave.
 I logged Radio Nederland, sent an aerogramme off addressed simply to Radio Nederland, Holland and received a verification back – a black and white card featuring a photo of Tom Meyer talking to someone in a field of tulips!
 I was so proud.

 However, it was Mediumwave that attracted me.
 I acquired an old valve radio from an elderly neighbour.
 Its aerial was a wire up to the chicken mesh under the tin roof of the house.
 It sounds awful, but I heard quite a bit.
-An accurate readout from the dial was not really possible, but I got by.
-The problem I had was that we lived about 1 mile from the Radio New Zealand broadcasting masts in Henderson.
-Reception was ‘interesting’ to say the least – images absolutely everywhere.
-I used to be hugely frustrated by John Allchin’s ability to hear Yanks in Remuera, when I couldn’t.
 2KM on 530 was my first MW QSL.

-I didn’t belong to the League until a bit later, but used to read Arthur Cushen’s articles in The Listener and would write to him seeking addresses.
-At one stage Arthur sent me the back section of a WRTH to help me out.
-I also complained that I couldn’t hear Yanks.
+I complained to Arthur Cushen that I couldn’t hear Yanks.
 He patiently told me to stayed tuned to 1ZB (1070 in those days) and when it went off at midnight a Yank should be there.
 Bingo – problem solved and like Paul Ormandy, KNX was my first Yank QSL.
 Suddenly there were Yanks everywhere, or so it seemed.
-I remember waking up at 2am one morning and logging KPNW 1120 (I think) and Vladivostok on 1250 – both were clear as a bell and both yielded a verie.

-The old radio finally gave up the ghost and I acquired a ZC1 (much beloved to this day by Frank Glen) and then an old radio that had come from a Wellington bomber – I cannot remember the make, but it was a good set.
-This was a major step up.
-I lived with my grandmother after my grandfather died.
-Her house was 6 up from mine and I had 100 ft of wire strung up in the garden.
+When my old radio finally gave up the ghost and I acquired a ZC1 and then an old radio that had come from a Wellington bomber – I cannot remember the make, but it was a good set.
 With this new set I heard a large number of Hawaiians.
 KGMB 590, The Coconut Wireless Network, was a regular caller.
 Alan Roycroft was very supportive and his yellow QSL cards always came back with a friendly and informative message on the back.

-Around this time I won the Young DXer of the Year title and went down to Invercargill to receive it.
-I was hosted by Ray and Raewyn Crawford, met Paul Aronsen for the first time, as well as Arthur Cushen, of course, Eric McIntosh (what a wonderful gent), Steven Greenyer, Charlie Chester, Lindsay Robinson, Harry Weatherley was visiting and Arthur Williams, at whose place the event was held.
+In 1978 I won the Young DXer of the Year title and went down to Invercargill to receive it.
+I was hosted by Ray and Raewyn Crawford, met Paul Aronsen for the first time, as well as Arthur Cushen, of course, Eric McIntosh, Steven Greenyer, Charlie Chester, Lindsay Robinson, Jack Fox, Harry Weatherley was visiting and Arthur Williams, at whose place the event was held.
 I went to Tiwai for the first time.
 We didn’t hear a lot, but we did have a decent earthquake.
 It was the first of many visits.